AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 # Problem 1: How do we compile this thing?
 OK so going back to the original forum post, the code takes us to [this repository](https://github.com/genestealer/everblu-meters-esp8266-improved) that is a fork of some older code.
 I had some issues (documentation and code changes), so of course I forked the fork, and you can [find it here](https://github.com/AdrianLThomas/everblu-meters-esp8266-improved).
 This fork will remain the basis of what I refer to for the rest of the blog post.

-_Of course, I raised a PR for the original maintainer, but at the time of writing it hasn't yet been merged._
+_I raised a PR for the original maintainer, but at the time of writing it hasn't yet been merged._

 Previously when tinkering with the ESP8266 I just used the Arduino IDE - it's fairly straightforward to get up and running.
 You write some C, compile, upload, and away you go.
 I'd also used [ESPHome](https://esphome.io/) which is a really nice declarative way to wire up components just using YAML.

 However this project wasn't using either, but I did spot there was a `platformio.ini` file.
-This is now a [PlatformIO](https://platformio.org/) project: effectively a VS Code extension to compile, debug, test and upload code to various IoT devices.
+That means this repo is a [PlatformIO](https://platformio.org/) project: effectively a VS Code extension to compile, debug, test and upload code to various IoT devices.
 It's new to me but looks pretty nice, and I look forward to trying it out more in the future.

 _Setting up VSCode and PlatformIO is straightforward so I'll leave Google to handle that for you._